 The CACB receives its mandate from the Canadian Architectural Licensing Authorities (CALA) and the Canadian Council of University Schools of Architecture (CCUSA) in order to:

-In Canada, there are 11 university schools of architecture that have been granted CACB accreditation for their professional programs in architecture.
-Currently, all the accredited programs offered by the 11 schools are masters degree programs: Master of Architecture (M. Arch).
+In Canada, there are 12 university schools of architecture that have been granted CACB accreditation for their professional programs in architecture (including the MSoA).
+Currently, all the accredited programs offered by the 12 schools are masters degree programs: Master of Architecture (M. Arch).
 Accreditation is based on the overall quality of the program objectives and the specific performance criteria that students meet through coursework.
 A CACB-accredited professional Program in architecture prepares students to enter the practice of architecture as architectural interns.
 The primary means of becoming a professional architect in Canada is to obtain a professional Masters degree from an accredited school of architecture.

 Follow the links below to learn more about the Canadian Architectural Licensing Authorities or the Canadian Council of University Schools of Architecture, mandating the CACB to accredit professional architecture programs at Canadian Universities: